Loading

 Apart from a sharply-defined nose, the faces are a smooth blank, although there is evidence on some that they were originally painted.
 Considerable numbers of these are known, though unfortunately most were removed illicitly from their unrecorded archaeological context, which seems usually to be a burial.

-The marble figures usually called “idols” or “figurines” even though neither term is exactly accurate: the former term suggests a religious function which is by no means agreed on by experts.
+The marble figures usually called Cycladic “idols” or “figurines” even though neither term is exactly accurate: the former term suggests a religious function which is by no means agreed on by experts.

 These marble figures are seen scattered around the Aegean, suggesting that these figures were popular amongst the people of Crete and mainland Greece.